Shinji Ikari

-Shinji Ikari (碇 シンジ, Ikari Shinji) is a fictional character from the Neon Genesis Evangelion franchise created by Gainax.
-He is the franchise's poster boy and protagonist.
-In the anime series of the same name, Shinji is a young man abandoned by his father Gendo.
-Gendo asks him to pilot a mecha called Evangelion Unit 01 to protect the city of Tokyo-3 from creatures which threaten to destroy humanity named Angels.
-Shinji appears in the franchise's animated feature films and related media, video games, the manga Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and the manga adaptation by Yoshiyuki Sadamoto.
+Shinji Ikari (碇 シンジ, Ikari Shinji) is a fictional character and the main protagonist of the Neon Genesis Evangelion franchise, created by Gainax.
+In the original anime series, Shinji is a boy abandoned by his estranged father, Gendo, after the mysterious death of Shinji's mother, Yui.
+Years later, Gendo asks him to pilot a mecha called Evangelion Unit-01 to protect the city of Tokyo-3 from Angels, creatures that threaten to destroy humanity.
+Shinji appears in the franchise's feature films and related media, video games, the manga Petit Eva: Evangelion@School, the Rebuild of Evangelion films, and the manga adaptation by Yoshiyuki Sadamoto.

 Director Hideaki Anno conceived Shinji as a representation of himself, reflecting his four-year depression after the airing of his previous work, Nadia: The Secret of Blue Water.
 Shinji's insecurity and torment are explored through streams of consciousness and inner monologues, with episodes focusing on his introspection.
 Anno used psychoanalytical theories for his characterization, including the Freudian psychosexual development model.
 His design was created by Sadamoto.
-Shinji is voiced by Megumi Ogata in Japanese, and by Spike Spencer and Casey Mongillo in English.
+Shinji is voiced by Megumi Ogata in Japanese and by Spike Spencer and Casey Mongillo in English.

-The character has had a mixed response from anime and manga publications.
-Although his complexity was praised and generally considered realistic, he was criticized for his insecurity and weakness.
-Shinji's characterization in the spin-offs and the Rebuild of Evangelion films, however, received more positive comments for his more courageous and self-confident personality, especially in the second instalment of the saga, Evangelion: 2.0 You Can (Not) Advance.
-Shinji has placed highly in popularity polls and has been the subject of scholarly study.
-Merchandise based on the character, including action figures and perfumes, has been marketed.
+Shinji has received mixed responses from anime and manga publications.
+Although his complexity and realism have been praised, he is criticized for his insecurity and weaknesses.
+However, Shinji's characterization in the spin-offs and the Rebuild of Evangelion films has been received more positively because of his courageous and self-confident personality, especially in the second installment, Evangelion: 2.0 You Can (Not) Advance.
+Shinji has ranked highly in popularity polls and has been the subject of scholarly studies.
+Merchandise based on the character, such as action figures and perfumes, has been marketed.